Skip to main content

 • Outcome-based programs require you to attain or maintain a specific health outcome, such as a certain cholesterol level or blood pressure reading, to receive the incentive.
 These programs must offer a reasonable alternative standard for individuals for whom it is medically inadvisable or unreasonably difficult to meet the initial standard.

-Historically, the 30% incentive limit was applied differently to these program types, but in the current legal vacuum, the focus for all programs that include a is on the principle of non-coercion.
+Historically, the 30% incentive limit was applied differently to these program types, but in the current legal vacuum, the focus for all programs that include a medical examination is on the principle of non-coercion.
 The more a program ties financial rewards to specific health outcomes, the more carefully it must be designed to ensure it remains voluntary and does not discriminate against individuals with disabilities or pre-existing conditions.

 What Does Your Metabolic and Hormonal Data Reveal?